Skip to content

 You can create agents from templates.
 Creating an agent is simple: pick a template, give it a name, add an optional tagline, and click Create.
 Each agent gets a unique auto-generated avatar.

 For example, a Knowledge Base agent can read text files, Markdown, and PDF documents (including scanned PDFs with vision-capable models) from directories you select — but has no access to anything else by default.
-After creating the agent, you can customize it through the agent settings tabs:

 • General — Change the agent’s name, tagline, avatar, and model